Best 5-Year CD Rates of July 2025

 What if I need to access my CD money early?

 If you need access to any part of a traditional CD's initial deposit, or principal, before maturity, the bank typically allows the withdrawal but charges an early withdrawal penalty.
-The penalty is usually a certain number of months of interest that the CD has been earning.
+The penalty is usually based on a certain number of months of interest.
+Most banks only allow a full early withdrawal, meaning you must remove the entire balance and the account will be closed.

-Jumbo CDs are CDs that have large minimum deposit requirements, ranging from $10,000 to $250,000.
+Jumbo CDs have large minimum deposit requirements, typically ranging from $10,000 to $250,000.
 Banks and credit unions may offer higher interest rates on their jumbo CDs.
-However, many banks don’t offer higher rates for larger CD deposits, and sometimes, the highest CD rate for a region is from a bank that offers CDs with only small minimum deposit requirements.
+However, many banks don’t, and sometimes, the highest CD rate is from a bank that offers CDs only with small minimum deposit requirements.

-How can interest be paid for a five-year CD?
+How will I receive interest payments for a 5-year CD?

-The best banks provide multiple options for paying CD interest.
+Most banks provide multiple options for receiving CD interest.
 The basic option is to have the interest added back to the CD.
-Another common option is to have the interest paid out to the customer by a check, ACH transfer or internal transfer.
+Another common option is to have the interest paid out to you via check, ACH transfer or internal transfer.
 The regular interest payouts can be monthly, quarterly or yearly.
-Investors who choose five-year CDs often want regular interest payments to supplement their income.